Middleton family

-Members of the Middleton family have been related to the British royal family by marriage since the wedding of Catherine Middleton and Prince William in April 2011, when she became the Duchess of Cambridge.
-The couple has three children, George, Charlotte and Louis.
-Tracing their origins back to the Tudor era, the Middleton family of Yorkshire of the late 18th century were recorded as owning property of the Rectory Manor of Wakefield.
-The land passed down to solicitor William Middleton who established the family law firm in Leeds which spanned five generations.
+The Middleton family is an English family that has been related to the British royal family by marriage since the wedding of Catherine Middleton to Prince William in April 2011, when she became the Duchess of Cambridge.
+The couple have three children: George, Charlotte and Louis.
+Tracing their origins back to the Tudor era, the Middleton family of Yorkshire of the late 18th century were recorded as owning property of the Rectory Manor of Wakefield with the land passing down to solicitor William Middleton who established the family law firm in Leeds which spanned five generations.
 Some members of the firm inherited woollen mills after the First World War.
 By the turn of the 20th century, the Middleton family had married into the British nobility and, by the 1920s, the family were playing host to the British royal family.

 History

+Gledhow Grange-Hawkhills Estate

 By the late Georgian era, the Middleton family were established in the West Riding of Yorkshire as cultural and civic figures, particularly in the legal profession.
 The law firm Messrs Middleton & Sons was founded in Leeds in 1834 by gentleman farmer and solicitor William Middleton, Esq.
 (1807–1884) of Gledhow Grange-Hawkhills Estate.
 One of his sons, solicitor Arthur Middleton (1846–1907), inherited Hawkhills from his father.
+In 1879, Arthur married Jessie Marie Dubs (1858–1950), daughter of Henry Dübs (Dübs & Co.).